 Return of Title IV Funds (Earned vs. Unearned Aid)

-Within 45 days from when you discontinue enrollment, the Financial Aid and Scholarships Office must calculate the amount of financial aid you have earned prior to the date the action was filed.
+Within 45 days from when you discontinue enrollment, Financial Aid and Scholarships must calculate the amount of financial aid you have earned prior to the date the action was filed.
 Any aid received in excess of the earned amount is considered unearned.
 The unearned financial aid must be returned to the respective federal programs no later than 45 days from when the student separated from UC Davis.
 The calculation is based upon only the amount of Title IV Aid for which you were eligible.
 State and UC Davis policy use a similar formula to calculate how much state and university aid is earned if the student discontinued enrollment before the end of the quarter.

 Calculating Earned Financial Aid